 General FAQs

-ANC 2025 will take place at The Henry B. González Convention Center, San Antonio, Texas.
+ANC 2025 will take place at Charlotte Convention Center, 501 South College Street

 Top-tier keynote speakers, a diverse offering of 120+ education sessions featuring the hottest topics in school nutrition led by experts, the largest exhibit hall in K-12 foodservice with 900 booths representing about 300 companies, networking events and closing event entertainment.
 We project about 3,500 school nutrition operators will attend.

-Anticipating the high demand for hotel rooms for our Annual National Conference (ANC), SNA secured room blocks at over a dozen hotels within walking distance of the Henry B. Gonzalez Convention Center.
+Anticipating high demand for hotel rooms for our Annual National Conference (ANC), SNA secured room blocks at more than 20 hotels within walking distance of the Charlotte Convention Center.

-SNA is projecting about 7,000 attendees at the conference in July, which means it would be impossible for most people to stay at their first-choice hotel.
-However, as we have done every year, SNA has worked with our housing company (Conference Direct) to get as many rooms as possible in different hotels and at different price points.
-As we plan for the conference, SNA meticulously assigns a percentage of rooms for operators/attendees and exhibitors based on the inventory provided by each hotel.
-We limit the number of rooms available to each type of attendee so we can ensure there is a balanced and positive experience for both operators and exhibitors.
-By focusing on equal access, providing a variety of options, and distance from the convention center, we strive to provide you with hotel options that meet your needs.
+SNA is projecting about 7,000 attendees for the July conference, which means it would be impossible for most people to stay at their first-choice hotel.
+However, as we do every year, SNA has worked with our housing company (Conference Direct) to secure as many rooms as possible across different hotels and price points.
+As we plan the conference, SNA meticulously allocates a percentage of rooms to operators/attendees and exhibitors based on the inventory provided by each hotel.
+We limit the number of rooms available to each type of attendee to ensure a balanced, positive experience for both operators and exhibitors.
+By focusing on equal access, offering a variety of options, and being distant from the convention center, we strive to offer you hotel options that meet your needs.

 Each hotel in our block has something unique to offer, ensuring a pleasant stay for all attendees.

 The success of SNA’s Annual National Conference depends on registrants and exhibitors using SNA’s contracted hotels to offset the sizable costs of producing our annual meeting.
 In general, hotels require groups like SNA to fill a minimum percentage of the contracted number of hotel rooms at their property.
-If we do not meet that minimum, we are required to pay the difference for the shortfall.
-The cities that SNA selects for the Annual Conference are in demand by other groups, so SNA contracts with hotels many years in advance to try to ensure there are enough hotel rooms available for our attendees and exhibitors.
+If we do not meet that minimum, we must pay the shortfall.
+The cities that SNA selects for the Annual Conference are in high demand by other groups, so SNA contracts with hotels, many years in advance, to help ensure there are enough rooms available for our attendees and exhibitors.

 - Discounted rates that include free or discounted internet in guest rooms.